render-examples/open-web-analytics/README.md

 # Deploy Open Web Analytics on Render

-This repo can be used to deploy [Open Web Analytics] on Render.
+This repo can be used to deploy [Open Web Analytics](http://www.openwebanalytics.com/) on Render.

-- It uses the official [Open Web Analytics](https://github.com/Open-Web-Analytics/Open-Web-Analytics) installation package with the official [PHP with Apache Docker image](https://hub.docker.com/_/php) as the base runtime.
+- Uses the official [Open Web Analytics](https://github.com/Open-Web-Analytics/Open-Web-Analytics) installation package with the official [PHP with Apache Docker image](https://hub.docker.com/_/php) as the base runtime.
-- It uses [MySQL on Render](https://render.com/docs/deploy-mysql) for the database.
+- Uses [MySQL on Render](https://render.com/docs/deploy-mysql) for the database.

 ## Deployment